Garmin Forerunner 255 review

 If you have an RD-POD or Garmin HRM-TRI/RUN/PRO strap then you can use Garmin’s new running power metrics.
 Running power is like effort and perhaps is more useful than pace or heart rate to moderate your runs on undulating terrain.
 It’s even possible to build power-based plans, however, Garmin needs to do some more work to catch up with Stryd‘s more complete running power platform.

-You get NFC (contactless payments) support on all models providing your bank is accepted by Garmin. ie just not Visa/Mastercard…your actual bank.
+You get NFC (contactless payments) support on all models provided your bank is accepted by Garmin. ie just not Visa/Mastercard…your actual bank.
 I use Starling in the UK.

 Garmin now makes it easier to manage the watch settings via your smartphone’s Connect app and in reverse, you can also add apps to the watch via the watch’s Connect IQ store.